2018 Florida Commissioner of Agriculture election

 The 2018 Florida Commissioner of Agriculture election occurred on November 6, 2018, to elect the Florida Commissioner of Agriculture.
-Incumbent Republican Commissioner of Agriculture Adam Putnam was term-limited and could not seek re-election to a third consecutive term.
+Incumbent Republican Commissioner of Agriculture Adam Putnam was term-limited and could not seek a third consecutive term.
 Democrat Nikki Fried narrowly defeated Republican Matt Caldwell.
-Fried became the only statewide elected Democrat in Florida, as U.S. Senator Bill Nelson, who had held Florida's Class I U.S. Senate seat since 2000, lost reelection.
-As of 2023, this remains the last time that a Democrat has won a statewide election in Florida, and the only time since 2012.
+This was the only statewide victory in 2018 for Democrats in Florida.

+As of 2025, this is the last time that a Democrat has won a statewide election in Florida, and the only time since 2012, when Bill Nelson was re-elected to the Senate and Barack Obama won the state in the concurrent presidential race.